Super Singer Junior: Super Singer Junior Season 6

+The grand finale was held on 21 April 2019 at Jawaharlal Nehru Indoor Stadium live.
 At the finals, Hrithik was the title winner.
 Suriya was the first runner-up.
 Poovaiyar was the second runner up.

 Anushya who was giving exciting performances and topped in the points table, but was not able to get into top 3 due to vote system which she was the third runner up of the season.
 Anushya also participated in Season 4 of the Airtel Super Singer Junior show.

 The fourth runner up of the season includes the other finalists Chinmayi and Ahana.

 And also lot of talented young singers were identified during the season.
 Dhanush, Anand Bhairav Sharma and Vidhya Rubini who sang well throughout the season got eliminated from the show due to the voting system.

+In SPB round, SPB came as a guest to the show and this season is the last appearance of SPB, in Junior Season.

-Season 7
+Super Singer Junior Season 7

-Super Singer Junior Season 7 is currently hosted by Ma Ka Pa Anand and Priyanka Deshpande.
+Super Singer Junior Season 7 is currently hosted by Makapa Anand and Priyanka Deshpande.
 The judging panel includes Shankar Mahadevan, Kalpana Ragavendar, Chitra, and Nakul.
-It started on February 22, 2020.
+It started on 22 February 2020.

 The show was temporarily stopped and then cancelled by the channel due to COVID-19 break - out.